-The Fresno Transformative Climate Communities Collaborative (Collaborative) was a participatory process used to promote and nurture creative project ideas, develop local criteria to define the type of catalytic and collective impact projects should have, and provide the City with direction on the proposal of integrated projects to include in the application for TCC funding.
+The Fresno Transformative Climate Communities Collaborative (Collaborative) was a community based participatory process used to promote and nurture creative project ideas, develop local criteria to define the type of catalytic and collective impact projects should have, and provide the City with direction on the proposal of integrated projects to include in the application for TCC funding.
 Anyone who lived, worked, or owned property in the community area consisting of Chinatown, Downtown and Southwest Fresno was encouraged to participate.
-The Collaborative met regularly from July 2017 through October 2017 and resulted in an active, engaged, 165-member Community Steering Committee.
+The Collaborative met regularly from July 2017 through

+October 2017 and resulted in an active, engaged, 164-member Community Steering Committee.
 Collectively, this was the largest participatory budgeting process in the City of Fresno's history, and engaged residents in decision-making processes about projects in their community to an unprecedented extent.
 The City was awarded \$66.5 million in grant funding for the Project that was created and supported by community residents.
-A key element in the success of the Project is a CEP that creates a framework for meaningful engagement throughout the project.